DavidGeeraerts/AI/Glossory.md

 ## T

+### (TF-IDF) Term Frequency-Inverse Document Frequency
+> is a numerical statistic used in natural language processing to evaluate the importance of a word in a document relative to a collection of documents.
+TF-IDF combines two metrics: term frequency (TF), which measures how often a word appears in a document, and inverse document frequency (IDF), which measures how unique or rare a word is across documents.
+TF-IDF is commonly used in text mining, information retrieval, and document classification tasks.
+It is a foundational concept in many retrieval and text analysis tasks, such as search engines, document clustering, and keyword extraction.
+TF-IDF is a fundamental tool in NLP and information retrieval, providing a simple yet effective way to measure the importance of terms in a document.
+While it has limitations, it remains widely used in many applications.

+#### Term Frequency (TF):

+- Measures how often a term appears in a document.
+- The intuition is that terms that appear more frequently in a document are more relevant to that document.

+#### Inverse Document Frequency (IDF):

+- Measures how rare or common a term is across the entire corpus.
+- The intuition is that terms that appear in fewer documents are more discriminative and carry more information.

+#### TF-IDF
+- Combines TF and IDF to compute the importance of a term in a document relative to the corpus.

+#### Intuition Behind TF-IDF:

+- Term Frequency (TF):

+   If a term appears many times in a document, it is likely important to that document.

+   Example: In a document about cats, the word "cat" will have a high TF.

+- Inverse Document Frequency (IDF):

+   If a term appears in many documents, it is less discriminative and less important.

+   Example: Common words like "the" or "is" will have a low IDF because they appear in almost every document.

+- TF-IDF:

+   Balances the local importance (TF) and global rarity (IDF) of a term.

+   Example: A rare term like "meow" will have a high TF-IDF in a document about cats because it is both frequent in that document and rare in the corpus.

+#### Applications of TF-IDF:

+1. Information Retrieval:

+   Used in search engines to rank documents based on their relevance to a query.

+   Example: Retrieving documents containing the query terms with the highest TF-IDF scores.

+2. Text Mining:

+   Used for keyword extraction and document summarization.

+   Example: Identifying the most important terms in a document.

+3. Document Clustering and Classification:

+   Used as a feature representation for machine learning models.

+   Example: Representing documents as TF-IDF vectors for clustering or classification tasks.

+4. Recommender Systems:

+   Used to recommend similar documents or items based on TF-IDF similarity.

+#### Advantages of TF-IDF:

+- Simplicity:

+   Easy to compute and interpret.

+- Effectiveness:

+   Works well for many retrieval and text analysis tasks.

+- Scalability:

+   Can handle large corpora efficiently.

+#### Limitations of TF-IDF:

+- Lack of Semantic Understanding:

+   Does not capture semantic relationships between terms (e.g., synonyms or paraphrases).

+- Sparse Representation:

+   Produces high-dimensional sparse vectors, which can be inefficient for some tasks.

+- Dependence on Term Frequency:

+   May not work well for very short documents or queries.

+#### Comparison with BM25:

+- TF-IDF:

+   A static scoring function that does not account for document length or term saturation.

+- BM25:

+   An extension of TF-IDF that incorporates document length normalization and term frequency saturation, making it more robust for retrieval tasks.

 ### Tokenization
 > is the process of breaking down text data into smaller units called tokens.
 Tokens can be words, subwords, or characters, depending on the tokenization strategy used.
 Tokenization is a crucial step in natural language processing tasks, such as text classification, named entity recognition, and machine translation.